Certified Service Provider Program (CSPP) - Certified Service Provider License Agreement (CSPLA)

 - Demonstrate capacity to perform contracted services without the use of subcontractors

-- Companies that provide airfield and terminal services to LAX air carriers, LAWA tenants and/or LAX recognized consortium
+- Companies that provide airfield and terminal services to an airline, tenant, recognized consortium, and/or service provider at LAX

-- Airlines, tenants, and/or consortiums that service other airlines, tenants and/or consortiums
+Airlines, tenants, recognized consortiums and/or service providers that service other airlines, tenants, recognized consortiums and/or service providers at LAX

 - Construction contractors